(1) A company's financial year is determined as follows.

 (a) begin with the day immediately following the end of the company's previous financial year, and

-(b) end with the last day of its next accounting reference period or such other date, not more than seven days before or after
+(b) end with the last day of its next accounting reference period or such other date,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.